 These sections of compensation to the casualty were embedded after the suggestion of the Justice J.S.Verma Committee and 226th Report of Law Commission of India which specifically dealt with acid attacks.

-Laws on Acid Attack Conclusion
+Conclusion For Laws on Acid Attack in India